 Failure to file a proper and timely affidavit will likely result in the dismissal of your medical malpractice lawsuit.

-In recent years, Missouri's cap on medical malpractice damages has been ruled unconstitutional, and then reworked by the state legislature.
-The current version of the law caps non-economic damages in medical malpractice cases, basically limiting the amount of money that a successful plaintiff can be awarded even after a jury has held that the defendant is liable for committing medical malpractice.
+Missouri's cap on medical malpractice damages limits the amount of noneconomic damages that a successful plaintiff can be awarded even after a jury has held that the defendant is liable for committing medical malpractice.

-Until 2012, Missouri's cap for non-economic damages in medical malpractice cases was firmly set at $350,000.
-In 2012, the Missouri Supreme Court held that the law was an unconstitutional violation of the right to a jury trial.
-Then, in 2015, Missouri Revised Statutes section 538.210.1 took effect.
-This law says that in any medical malpractice lawsuit alleging damages caused by the provision of health care services (or the failure to provide health services), the plaintiff won't be able to recover more than $400,000 as compensation for non-economic losses.
-The $400,000 cap remains in place regardless of the number of health care providers that are sued as part of the medical malpractice lawsuit.
+Missouri Revised Statutes section 538.210 says that in any medical malpractice lawsuit alleging damages caused by the provision of health care services (or the failure to provide health services), the plaintiff won't be able to recover more than $400,000 as compensation for noneconomic losses, although the law also says that that figure is to be adjusted each year by 1.7%.
+For the year 2022, the cap is $450,098.
+In addition, this cap remains in place regardless of the number of health care providers that are sued as part of the medical malpractice lawsuit.

-Section 538.210.1 also increases the non-economic damages cap to $700,000 in medical malpractice cases involving "catastrophic personal injury" or wrongful death.
+Section 538.210 also increases the noneconomic damages cap in medical malpractice cases involving "catastrophic personal injury" or wrongful death.
+That cap is set at $787,671 for the year 2022.

-Non-economic damages are meant to compensate the plaintiff for the negative effects of medical malpractice that aren't easily calculable, and are more subjective from plaintiff to plaintiff.
-They include compensation for pain and suffering, stress and anxiety, loss of enjoyment of life, scarring and disfigurement, and similar losses caused by the defendant's malpractice.
+Noneconomic damages are meant to compensate the plaintiff for the negative effects of medical malpractice that aren't easily calculable, and are more subjective from plaintiff to plaintiff.
+They include compensation for pain and suffering, mental anguish, loss of enjoyment of life, disfigurement, and similar losses caused by the defendant's malpractice.

 This article provides a brief summary of some key Missouri laws that any medical malpractice plaintiff needs to have in mind.
 If you've got questions about how the state's laws will affect your situation, an experienced Missouri medical malpractice attorney will have the answers.